 Espresso Powder Recipe

 Many of you have asked me where to find espresso powder over the years.
 You can purchase it online at many bakery supply stores, Amazon, and grocery stores.
-I’ve seen it in my local Publix and Kroger grocery stores recently.
-But I still want the absolute best – and I can make it myself!
+I’ve also found it in my local Publix and Kroger grocery stores recently.
+But I also love that I can make it myself!

 What Do You Need to Make Homemade Espresso Powder for Baking